forgemo/ironstorm_lookup/README.md

 - The LookupTable should use virtual memory and OS level optimization to handle larger data sets
 - Full text search capability
 - Optimized for hardly ever changing data sets, e.g.: All streets in a country
-- No mulithreading if not absolutely required => Buy lookup speed with memory, not processing power!
+- No multithreading if not absolutely required => Buy lookup speed with memory, not processing power!
 - Optimize for returning a small number of matches, e.g: Find first 10 of 2 million movies that contain 'hero'
 - Only one dimensional coarse sorting required, e.g: Fantasy books should be returnd before science fiction books
 - Lazy stream/iterator based lookup implementation